SelecTree: Tree Detail

 Leaves Bipinnately Compound, Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Showy.
-Fragrant Greenish White to Cream.
+Fragrant White or Cream.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Shading Capacity Rated as out of Leaf.